 Michelle Rose Willadsen graduated from the University at Buffalo with a B.F.A. in Dance Performance and Choreography.
 She has worked with master teachers from the Martha Graham Dance Company, Jose Límon Dance Company and Paul Taylor Dance Company.
-Michelle has been teaching dance for over thirteen years for programs such as Dance Masters of America, the University at Buffalo, the Royal Academy of Ballet, Masquerade Dance, Rainbow Dance, and for several dance programs in New York and Missouri.
+Michelle has been teaching dance for over fourteen years for programs such as Dance Masters of America, the University at Buffalo, the Royal Academy of Ballet, Masquerade Dance, Rainbow Dance, and for several dance programs in New York and Missouri.
 Michelle has been seen as a soloist for both Buffalo Contemporary Dance and Zodiaque Dance Companies.
 Her performing credits include Costa Cruise Lines, Carnival Cruise Lines and regionally in Joseph and the Amazing Technicolor Dream Coat, Celebrate America, The Road to Rock, and Dino's Christmas Extravaganza.
 Her choreography has been showcased at the Alley Way Theater and the Elmwood Arts Festival in Buffalo, New York and several theaters in Branson, Missouri.
 She is the founder of "Artists In Action" designed to help bring the arts together for positive causes.
 Currently, Michelle is the artistic director of Mid West Dance Revolution.

 | Mark Needelman |

 Rebecca Yi holds a Bachelor of Arts degree in Theatre with costume emphasis from Missouri State University.
-Previously she has worked as a Costume Shop Assistant for the MSU Department of Theatre & Dance as well as two seasons of Tent Theatre.
+Previously she has worked as a Costume Shop Assistant for the MSU Department of Theatre & Dance as well as three seasons of Tent Theatre.
 Past credits for MSU include scenic design for Musical of Musicals (The Musical!) and costume design for For Colored Girls who Have Considered Suicide… When the Rainbow is Enuf.

 | Beth Falukos |